 Ecology: A demersal fish living near the lake bottom, Bigmouth Buffalo Inhabits main channels, pools, and backwaters of small to large rivers as well as lakes and impoundments.
 It prefers water less than 5m depth (Johnson 1963).
 This fish is well-adapted to reservoirs, preferring slow water and tolerant of turbidity, low oxygen and high temperatures.

-Unlike other suckers, eats plankton as well as benthos, feeding primarily on cladocera and cyclopoid copepods supplemented with midge larvae (Etnier and Starnes, 1993).
+Unlike other suckers, this species eats plankton as well as benthos, feeding primarily on cladocera and cyclopoid copepods supplemented with midge larvae (Etnier and Starnes, 1993).
 Larger adults are probably not susceptible to predators due to their body shape.

-Oviparous (Breder and Rosen 1966).
+This species is oviparous (Breder and Rosen 1966).
 Spawns in spring for a very short period (mid-May to June) at water temperatures 60-65F (15.5-18.3C) in small tributaries, marshes or flooded lake margins.
 Up to ~750,000 eggs per spawning female – eggs adhere to vegetation.
 Will hybridize with smallmouth buffalo (Johnson and Minckley 1969).

 References: (click for full references)